isabelxklee/ember-collective-backend/README.md

 * Ruby on Rails API for the Ember Collective backend.

 ## Getting Started
-To get started, you will only need Ruby on Rails and Postgres.
-To do so, you must have Homebrew and Ruby installed first.
+To get started, you will need Ruby on Rails and Postgres.

 ### Node installation on OS X